melodykramer/old-website/projects.md

 contact: passive
 ---

 Some of the tools and projects that I've worked on or helped build over the past 10 years. <br><br>

 <b>Media Public</b>: I founded and now lead an [open source project](https://github.com/mediapublic/mediapublic) to better connect public radio stations with each other and the public.
 You can follow progress through [our newsletter](www.tinyletter.com/mediapublic).
+The project recently received a Knight Prototype Grant.
+I manage our budget, prioritize our backlog, lead our tiny staff, and conduct all social and outreach efforts.

 <br>